 How to improve team bonding:

-Sometimes the morale of the team suffers because of (naming few of them) poor leadership, poor communication, inflexible work conditions, team turnover, difficult co-workers, losing big client or project, heavy workloads or stress.
+Sometimes the morale of the team suffers because of (to name just a few reasons) poor leadership, poor communication, inflexible work conditions, team turnover, difficult co-workers, losing a big client or project, heavy workloads or stress.

 What skills do you think are most important to form an effective test team?

 21 thoughts on “How to Form an Effective Test Team”

 Well described, must read for every test team..!